beijingbitcoinmeetup/noded/index.md

 2. Follow the steps to set-up a wallet - write down the seed provided and **do not lose**.
 Keep in a safe place.
 Anyone with this seed will be able to recreate your wallet and steal your funds.

+3. Click Manage Wallets and Hide Bitcoin Cash, Ethereum, and BRD wallets.
+These are known as Shitcoins.

+4. Click Currency Settings - Bitcoin - Redeem Priate Key

+5. Click to scan the QR code provided at the meetup.

-3. Click the menu in the top-right corner and select Sweep Private Key
+Click the menu in the top-right corner and select Sweep Private Key

 4. Select scan and scan the QR code provided at the meetup.

-5. A message will appear allowing you to confirm the sweep - click yes
+5. A message will appear allowing you to confirm the sweep.

 6. Voila!
 ```